shanmukh-pilla/ddf-portfolio-shanmukh-pilla/exercise-2-arduino-alarm-clock/README.md

 ---

-# Task 2 — Connecting the LCD Screen
+# Sub-circuit 2 – Connec7ng the LCD screen

 ## Objective
 The objective of this task was to interface a 16x2 I2C LCD display with the Arduino Uno and observe how information and text can be displayed using I2C communication.